Entanglement in Markovian hybrid classical-quantum theories of gravity: Positivity and Complete Positivity

 Positivity, while being a fundamental requirement, is not sufficient to guarantee the physicality of the evolution due to the existence of \emph{entanglement}.
 A system could be, in principle, always coupled to a completely inert ancilla, say an $n$-level system.
-Therefore, not only $\Lambda_t$ but also the map $\Lambda_t\otimes \mathbb{I}_n$ should be positive to guarantee the physicality of the evolution, and this should hold true for any $n$.
-A map satisfying such condition is called completely positive \cite{benatti2005open} and it is more easily characterized than its $n=1$ counterpart: a solution to~\eqref{MAIN_EQ:GKLS} is completely positive \emph{iff} the matrix $\kappa$ is positive, that is, $\forall z\in \mathbb{C}^{2N}$ we have $ z^\dagger \kappa z \ge 0$ \cite{lindblad1976brownian,lindblad1976generators}.
+Therefore, not only $\Lambda_t$ but also the map $\Lambda_t\otimes \mathbb{I}_n$ should be positive to guarantee the physicality of the evolution, and this should hold true for any $n$ and for any state $\hat \rho$.
+A map satisfying such a condition is called completely positive \cite{benatti2005open} and it is more easily characterized than its $n=1$ counterpart: a map $\Lambda_t$ giving the solutions to~\eqref{MAIN_EQ:GKLS} is completely positive \emph{iff} the matrix $\kappa$ is positive, that is, $\forall z\in \mathbb{C}^{2N}$ we have $ z^\dagger \kappa z \ge 0$ \cite{lindblad1976brownian,lindblad1976generators}.

-It is evident that complete positivity implies positivity while the converse is generally not true, and even in the CV case counter-examples can be constructed \cite{isar1993density}.
+It is evident that complete positivity implies positivity, while the converse is generally not true, and even in the CV case counter-examples can be constructed \cite{dekker1984fundamental,isar1993density}.
 However, since the irreversible contributions in~\eqref{MAIN_EQ:GKLS} influence $V$, and thus play a non-trivial role in the uncertainty principle~\eqref{MAIN_EQ:UnPrinciple}, it becomes natural to ask if there exists any condition under which positivity is a sufficient condition for complete positivity, rendering the two features equivalent.
-To formulate more concretely: are there any Kossakwoski matrices $\kappa$ for which respecting the uncertainty principle implies that $\kappa \ge 0$?
-We restrict our attention onto a particular subclass of evolutions that generalize Gaussian unitaries to maps $\Lambda_t$ that are solutions to~\eqref{MAIN_EQ:GKLS} that still preserve the Gaussian character of an initial Gaussian state.
+To formulate more concretely: are there any Kossakowski matrices $\kappa$ for which respecting the uncertainty principle implies that $\kappa \ge 0$?
+We restrict our attention to a particular subclass of evolutions that generalize Gaussian unitaries to maps $\Lambda_t$ that are solutions to~\eqref{MAIN_EQ:GKLS} that still preserve the Gaussian character of an initial Gaussian state.
 The master equations whose solutions have this property are those with a quadratic Hamiltonian and in which the $\hat L = \hat r$ \cite{ferraro2005gaussian}, so that

 For this class of equations, given a $N\times N$ Hermitian matrix $\kappa_N$, then for Kossakowski matrices of the form

 the validity of Heisenberg's uncertainty principle indeed guarantees that that $\kappa \ge 0$.
 The matrix in \eqref{MAIN_EQ:Kstructure} describes a \emph{diffusive} dynamics in which the irreversible contributions have the position operators of the $N$ modes appearing, but not the momenta.